 However, regional divergence reveals persistent headwinds and policy reversals.
-In the United States, the Trump administration signed an executive order in mid-February 2026 aimed at sustaining the coal industry through federal funding, reversing the long-term decline trend and supporting higher coal generation in 2025.
-China's thermal coal imports fell 12% in 2025 to 356.6 million tonnes, yet the country simultaneously approved record-high coal power proposals (161 GW) and started 78 GW of new coal capacity, signaling coal's shift from baseload to flexibility roles.
-The IEA warns that over 2,500 GW of renewable and storage projects remain stalled in grid connection queues worldwide due to funding gaps, threatening the pace needed to meet climate targets.
-Positive developments include Australia achieving over 50% renewable electricity for a full quarter in late 2025 and a new UK-EU agreement committing to deliver up to 100 GW of North Sea offshore wind capacity by 2050.
-Battery storage continues scaling—forecast to reach 363 GW in 2026—but grid infrastructure expansion must accelerate to unlock the full potential of the renewable transition.
+The Trump administration signed an executive order in mid-February 2026 to sustain the coal industry through federal funding; coal generation rose in 2025 after years of decline.
+China's thermal coal imports fell 12% in 2025 to 356.6 million tonnes, even as the country approved a record 161 GW of coal power proposals and started 78 GW of new coal capacity.
+The IEA warns that over 2,500 GW of renewable and storage projects are stalled in grid connection queues worldwide due to funding gaps, and the pace of deployment may fall short of climate targets.
+Australia generated over 50% of its electricity from renewables for a full quarter in late 2025.
+The UK and EU signed an agreement to deliver up to 100 GW of North Sea offshore wind capacity by 2050.
+Battery storage is forecast to reach 363 GW in 2026, but grid infrastructure must expand faster to keep pace.

 Images from Openverse under Creative Commons licenses.